kduffuor/patient-health-records-eda/README.md

-# 🩺 Healthcare Data Analysis – Mini Project (Week 3–4)
+# 🩺 Healthcare Data Analysis – Project 1
 This project explores a real-world healthcare dataset using Python and pandas.
 We loaded, cleaned, and analyzed the data, then used charts to uncover key patterns.